heidihendry/camelot/CONTRIBUTING.md

 ### Raising issues for bugs and problems

-[Raise an issue](https://gitlab.com/camelot-project/camelot/issues/new) should you encounter a problem or limitation within Camelot.
-When reporting a problem, please give the issue a clear and meaningful title and try to provide as much information about the problem itself as possible.
+[Raise an issue](https://tree.taiga.io/project/cshclm-camelot/issues) should you encounter a problem or limitation within Camelot.
+When reporting a problem, please give the issue a clear and meaningful subject and try to provide as much information about the problem itself as possible.

 The following is a great template to use.
 You can copy and paste this in to the issue description to give yourself a head start.

 ```
-**Description**

 *Please describe clearly what the problem is.
 If there are errors provided by Camelot, also include the error in its entirety here.*

 **Steps to reproduce**